mazzsva/Lexicon/README.md

 | `Dependencies/` | Auth, SignInWithApple, Entries, NetworkMonitor, Haptics |
 | `Support/` | Logging, app version, shared view modifier |

 Each screen is a reducer and a view of the same name, and `AppFeature` holds whichever one the session calls for.
-The navigation comes from state as well, so `Home` owns the stack of entry details and each sheet it presents, and no view drives its own presentation.
+Navigation comes from state too, so `Home` owns the stack of entry details and each sheet it presents, and no view drives its own presentation.

 Every side effect crosses a client with live and preview values, so no view touches Firebase and previews run without a network.
 A snapshot listener on `users/{uid}/entries/{id}` is the only source of truth for the list.
-That listener keeps reading from Firestore's local cache when the connection drops, and writes queue there until it returns.
+That listener keeps reading from Firestore's local cache when the connection drops, and writes queue there until it returns, so the list stays readable and editable offline.

 ## Requirements